ilyabelikin/DiveIntoSpriteKit/README.md

 The book is not going into details about the bitmask nature of categoryBitMask.
 Working in parallel on two version with my son we both got confused at some point.
 Learning a bit more about bitmasks helped: they are not just numbers, but a neat way to use bits for markers and, later, comparison.
 Each category is one of 32 bits set to 1.
 You can use `0x1 << 1, 0x1 << 2, 0x1 << 3` to set the bits and `|` to merge categories for contactTestBitMask and collisionBitMask.

+## Explosion direction
+To make the gave over the moment a bit nicer, we set the velocity of the node player collided with to the explosion particle effect.

 ## Spinning

 When we allowed a player to survive collisions spinning became a problem. `player.physicsBody?.allowsRotation = false` could be a radical way to deal with it.
 In our case we are trying to make z-axis stabilization work applying torque in the oposite to spinning direction.